Wikimedian of the Year

 The Wikimedian of the Year is an annual award that honors Wikipedia editors and other contributors to Wikimedia projects to highlight major achievements within the Wikimedia movement, established in August 2011 by Wikipedia's co-founder Jimmy Wales.
 Wales selects the recipients and honors them at Wikimania, an annual conference of the Wikimedia Foundation—except in 2020, 2021, and 2022 when the recipients were announced at online meetings as a consequence of the COVID-19 pandemic.
-From 2011 to 2017, the award was named Wikipedian of the Year.
+From 2011 to 2016, the award was named Wikipedian of the Year.

+History

-In 2011, the first title was given to Rauan Kenzhekhanuly for his work on the Kazakh Wikipedia.
+In 2011, the first title was given to Rauan Kenzhekhanuly for his work on Kazakh Wikipedia.
 The following year, it was awarded to an editor identified as "Demmy" for creating a bot to translate 15,000 short English articles into Yoruba, a language spoken in Nigeria.
 In 2013, Rémi Mathis of Wikimédia France and the French Wikipedia was named for his role in an article controversy.
 In 2014, the award was given posthumously to Ukrainian journalist Ihor Kostenko, who actively promoted the Ukrainian Wikipedia on social networking sites and was killed during a protest.
 Wales named an undisclosed recipient in 2015, and hopes someday to tell their story.
 In 2016, the first joint award was presented to Emily Temple-Wood and Rosie Stephenson-Goodknight for their efforts to combat harassment on Wikipedia and increase its coverage of women.
-Other recipients include Felix Nartey, Farhad Fatkullin, and Emna Mizouni.
+Other recipients include Felix Nartey in 2017, Farhad Fatkullin in 2018, Emna Mizouni in 2019, Sandister Tei in 2020, Alaa Najjar in 2021, Olga Paredes in 2022, Taufik Rosman in 2023, and the youngest recipient, Hannah Clover, in 2024.

-In addition to the main award, Susanna Mkrtchyan and Satdeep Gill were the first to receive honorable mentions in 2015.
-Since then, other honorable mentions have been conferred.
+In addition to the main award, Susanna Mkrtchyan and Satdeep Gill were the first to receive honorable mentions in 2015 which continued until 2018.
+In 2021, the honorable mention award was re-introduced, but with a focus on affiliate staff or officers.

 The award was expanded in 2021 with additional categories including Media Contributor of the Year, Newcomer of the Year, Tech Contributor of the Year, and Wikimedia Laureate.
+In 2024, an additional category of Functionary of the Year was added.